-City Entertainment Precinct
+City Centre Entertainment Precinct

-The ACT Government is establishing designated entertainment precincts in key centres through new provisions in the Territory Plan, starting with a City Entertainment Precinct for the City Centre.
-As an action of the Entertainment Action Plan 2019, the establishment of the City Entertainment Precinct will require changes to planning and noise controls, as well as to building, trading and licensing requirements.
+The ACT Government is establishing designated entertainment precincts in key centres through new provisions in the Territory Plan, starting with a entertainment precinct for the City Centre.
+As an action of the Entertainment Action Plan 2019, the establishment of City Centre Entertainment Precinct will require changes to planning and noise controls, as well as to building, trading and licensing requirements.